ADD CONDITION

 FAQ

-This product temporarily relieves minor pain associated with arthritis, simple backache, bursitis, tendonitis, muscle strains, muscle sprains, bruises, and cramps.
+This drug temporarily relieves minor pain associated with arthritis, simple backache, bursitis, tendonitis, muscle strains, muscle sprains, bruises, and cramps.

 Carefully remove the backing from the patch and apply the sticky side to the affected area.
 Wear one patch for up to 8 hours and do not exceed 4 patches daily.